7 Average Shipping Time Statistics For eCommerce Stores

 Distance between warehouses and customers dramatically affects shipping times.
 Most carriers divide the country into shipping zones based on distance from origin.

 Zone 1 deliveries (closest) typically arrive in 1-2 days, while Zone 8 (farthest) can take 5-7 days with standard shipping.
-Strategic warehouse placement can reduce average delivery times by 1.5 days.
+Strategic warehouse placement can reduce average delivery times by approximately 1.5 days.

 International shipping introduces additional variables: